 - 1 red bell pepper sliced

-- 1 tbsp fresh chopped parsley or cilantro to garnish
+- 1 tablespoon fresh chopped parsley or cilantro to garnish

-When you're ready to get cooking, pre-heat oven to 425 degrees F. Line a rimmed baking sheet with parchment paper, or lightly drizzle with a little extra avocado oil if preferred.
+- When you're ready to get cooking, pre-heat oven to 425°F. Line a rimmed baking sheet with parchment paper, or lightly drizzle with a little extra avocado oil if preferred.

-Roast chicken for 30-40 minutes or until chicken is cooked through and registers 165 degrees F internally.
+- Roast chicken for 30-40 minutes or until chicken is cooked through and registers 165°F internally.
 After 15 minutes, add the peppers and onion to the pan and continue cooking until chicken is done and veggies are tender.
 Garnish with cilantro or parsley and serve with your choice of rice, quinoa, warm pita bread, and so on.
 Anything goes!